joellacarman/joellacarman.github.io/_posts/2022-07-01-covid-confession-icons.md

 Trying to work in someone else's style is a fun challenge and a great way to learn.
 I had this opportunity with "Covid Confessions", a reader callout the data graphics team published long before I joined.

 By 2022 the pandemic had changed enough that reader confessions didn't fit the old categories.
 We needed new icons and I was assigned the task.
-Is it easy to tell which are different?
+Is it easy to tell which ones are mine?

 ![Covid confession icons](/assets/newer/covid-confession-icons.jpg)